Jack C. Richards

 Jack Croft Richards (born 28 July 1943) is an applied linguist from New Zealand, specializing in second and foreign language education, teacher training, and materials design.
+He is the grandson of the New Zealand organ builder George Croft.

 He has written numerous articles and books.
 Most of his books and articles are in the field of second language teaching and have been translated into many different languages.
-He was appointed full professor in the Department of English as a Second Language at the University of Hawaii in 1981.
+He was appointed full professor in the Department of English as a Second Language at the University of Hawaii in 1981 and later served as full professor in universities in Hong Kong and New Zealand.

 Education

-Born in New Zealand, Richards obtained a Master of Arts degree with first class honours in English from Victoria University in Wellington, New Zealand, in 1966.
-He obtained his Ph.D. in applied linguistics from Laval University in Quebec City, Canada in 1972.
+He earned a Master of Arts with first-class honours in English from Victoria University of Wellington in 1966 and a Ph.D. in Applied Linguistics from Laval University (a French language university in Quebec, Canada) in 1972.

+Career

+Richards began his career in Southeast Asia, teaching in Indonesia after completing his doctorate.
+He then joined Singapore’s Regional Language Centre (RELC) as a specialist in applied linguistics, supported by the New Zealand government.

+In the late 1970s, he moved to Chinese University of Hong Kong, before being appointed full professor in the Department of English as a Second Language at the University of Hawai in 1981.

+In 1989, he returned to Hong Kong to establish and lead the new Department of English at City University of Hong Kong as chair professor.
+In 1996, Richards established a master's program in English at the University of Auckland.
+He retired from full-time appointments in 1999, after which he continued to teach workshops at RELC Singapore, and Sydney University, and Victoria University as an honorary or adjunct professor.